MicheleBarucca97/StreamDataAnalytics/README.md

     tty: true
 ```

-To see that everything went smoothly you can type on the terminal ```docker ps -a``` and see that all the images are running.
+To see that everything went smoothly you can type on the terminal ```docker ps -a``` and see that all the containers are running.

 Start the ksqlDB CLI
 ---------